codem/DisplayAnything/readme.md

 + XHR file uploading
 + Has Zero Dependencies on the third-party Silverstripe modules ImageGallery, DataObjectManager and Uploadify
 + 100% Flash Free - no plugin crashes, HTTP errors, I/O errors or other futzing with incomprehensible Flash errors!
-+ Import ImageGallery album items to a gallery!
 + Uses jQuery bundled with SilverStripe
 + Well documented & clean code with extendable classes and overrideable methods
 + $_REQUEST not used